[Below is my transcript of my video about how to stay hydrated, along with supplemental information on the topic.]

 2. Eat More Fruits and Vegetables

-Step two is getting more fruits and vegetables in your diet because they have positive impacts on hydration status.
+Step two is getting more fruits and vegetables in your diet — whether it’s a vegan, Paleo or keto diet meal plan (or any eating plan, for that matter) — because they have positive impacts on hydration status.

 A study published in the American Journal of Clinical Nutrition looked at the contribution fruits and vegetables had on hydration in children.
 Researchers studied the dietary records and urine samples of 442 schoolchildren and found that regular intake of fruits and vegetables relatively improved the hydration status in participants.
 (4)